cloudFPGA/cFDK/README.md

 cloudFPGA is designed to support different types of *Shells (SHELL or SHL)* and *FPGA Modules (MOD)*.
 Before creating a new cFp, a designer must decide for a SHELL and a MOD, both are explained in the documentation section.

-To set up a new cFp properly, the *cloudFPGA Build Framework* (cFBuild) is highly recommended!
+To set up a new cFp properly, the *cloudFPGA Create Framework* (cFCreate) is highly recommended!

 ## Overview